XML2D Class#

 Output:

-Initiates ‘XML’ class object
+Initiates ‘XML2D’ class object

 Raises: